Every student shapes a successful future

 As children enter preschool some of their primary goals are to learn how to navigate the classroom, get along with others, and manage their own behavior.
-In APS we are using Positive Behavior Interventions Support (PBiS) to support our students in meeting these goals.
+In APS we are using Positive Behavior Interventions and Supports (PBiS) to support our students in meeting these goals.

-Positive Behavioral Interventions Support means using positive language to help kids learn how to be successful at school and at home.
+Positive Behavioral Interventions and Supports means using positive language to help kids learn how to be successful at school and at home.

 Using PBS in preschool helps children learn what to do at school, spend more time engaged in pro-social and academic activities, improve social and academic skills, and provide safe schools for all children.